City Projects

 Periodic delays should be anticipated in all project areas – please drive with caution.
 If you have any questions or concerns, contact City of Vestavia Hills Department of Public Services at 205.978.0150 or email cbrady@vhal.org.

-If you are experiencing any issues with restoration following utility work being done at your residence or place of business, please submit your complaint to the Vestavia Hills Action Center (www.vhal.org/action-center) or call 205.978.0150.
+If you are experiencing any issues with restoration following utility work being done at your residence or place of business, please submit your complaint via Vestavia Hills Connect (https://vhal.org/vestavia-hills-connect) or call 205.978.0150.

 Road